ope-nz/b4x_cba/README.md

 NOTE: Remember to sync the files if you are copying to the Files folder.

-`#CustomBuildAction: 2, b4x_cba.exe, -action copy --source ObfuscatorMap.txt -destination D:\Temp`
+`#CustomBuildAction: 2, b4x_cba.exe, -action copy -source ObfuscatorMap.txt -destination D:\Temp`

 or

-`#CustomBuildAction: 2, b4x_cba.exe, -action copy --source src -destination D:\Temp`
+`#CustomBuildAction: 2, b4x_cba.exe, -action copy -source src -destination D:\Temp`

 or